Minutes to Go

-Minutes to Go is an album released by the Danish punk band Sods (later named Sort Sol).
+Minutes to Go is the debut album released by Danish punk band Sods (later named Sort Sol).
 It was released in 1979 and is often referred to as Denmark's first punk album.
 The original album contained eight of the band's own songs and a cover version of Suicide's "Ghost Rider".

 The album was re-released in 1997 with six bonus tracks.